 Our specialist technical knowledge means we are ideally positioned to provide practical and expert advice to clients in digital and technology-driven sectors, such as ICT, electronics, software, social media, digital content, e-commerce, medical devices and biotechnology.
 As well as dealing with all legal aspects of software, technology and e-commerce, we also advise on creation, licensing, management and enforcement of IP relevant to technology.
 Our expertise includes: software licensing agreements; SaaS agreements; cloud computing; app development; technology transfer; commercialisation and licensing; R&D agreements; outsourcing contracts; consultancy agreements; employment contracts; confidentiality and non-disclosure agreements; patents and inventions; copyright and database rights; trade secrets and confidential information; IP transactions; terms of business; e-commerce advice; regulatory issues; data privacy; cybersecurity.

 Intellectual property (IP) protects your ideas, innovations, brands and creative works.
 Whether starting a business, developing new products or services, or expanding into new categories or geographic markets, it is vital to protect your IP rights, which can become among your most valuable business assets.
 We have extensive experience in this area and provide expert advice on protecting, managing and enforcing all forms of IP, including patents, trade marks, copyright and design rights.
-In addition to legal advice, we are qualified to act directly before the Irish Patents Office, EUIPO and WIPO in all trade mark and design right matters, including applications, oppositions and invalidity actions.
 We also provide IP strategy and consultancy services in particular for technology sector clients.
 Other areas of expertise related to IP and brands include advertising and marketing law, consumer law, media law, food labelling, regulatory compliance, licensing, commercial transactions, litigation and dispute resolution

 Clear and robust contracts are vital to the success of any business enterprise.
 Not only do they provide a framework for agreement and operation, they protect your interests, minimise risks, and reduce the prospect of disputes.
 Backed by our industry knowledge and legal specialisms, we advise on drafting and negotiation of all types of commercial contracts, in both offline and online environments, and at all stages of product or business lifecycle.
 Our expertise in this area includes business terms and conditions; software and SaaS contracts; IT outsourcing; technology transfer and R&D agreements; IP, media and digital content; confidentiality and non-disclosure agreements; consultancy agreements; distribution, agency and franchising agreements; e-commerce contracts; purchase and supply agreements; joint venture agreements

 As technology plays an increasing role in how we live and do business, organisations are collecting and processing ever-more personal data.
-When the new General Data Protection Regulation (GDPR) comes into effect in May 2018 data protection compliance will become increasingly important for businesses, and individuals will have more rights over their personal data.
+With the General Data Protection Regulation (GDPR) data protection compliance is important for businesses.
+Individuals have more rights over their personal data.
 We advise on all aspects of data protection and privacy law.
 Our expertise in this complex field includes: data protection compliance; dealing with subject access requests; policies and procedures; privacy impact assessment; role of Data Protection Officer; security breaches and notifications to the Data Protection Commissioner; complaints to the Data Protection Commissioner; training on data protection, privacy and information management.

 In an ideal world disputes would be avoided, but when they arise we are there to help you defend or enforce your rights, and to resolve disputes.
 Our approach is always to seek practical and sensible solutions, that minimise costs and ensure the best possible outcome for our clients.
 Where absolutely necessary we can help you litigate through the courts, or defend legal proceedings in court.
 While we have expertise in dealing with a broad range of disputes and litigation matters, we have particular experience in disputes concerning technology, privacy, contracts, commercial rights, intellectual property rights and brand names.
 We also advise on defending enforcement actions by regulators as well as pro-active risk management strategies for clients in regulated business sectors.